bcbcb/blog/_posts/2015-02-18-two-essential-sublime-plugins.md

 ## Other plugins?

 Yes, there are lots of other cool plugins.

 But if you do web development, and you use Sublime and Git, install these 2 first.
-I could uninstall every other plugin and I wouldn’t miss them.
-But not having a linter and GitGutter makes me